-P25 Standards: the P25 suite of standards involves digital land mobile radio (LMR) services for local, state, and national (federal) public safety organizations and agencies.
+P25 Standards: the P25 suite of standards involves digital land mobile radio (LMR) services for local, state, tribal, and national (federal) public safety organizations and agencies.
 P25 is applicable to LMR equipment authorized or licensed, in the U.S., under the National Telecommunications and Information Administration (NTIA) or Federal Communications Commission (FCC) rules and regulations.

-State of Alaska (SOA): the primary maintainer of the SATS (the State's microwave system), and shared owner of the system.
+State of Alaska (SOA): the primary maintainer of the State's infrastructure system, and shared owner of the system.
+The State of Alaska sponsors local/municipal agencies onto the system.

 State of Alaska Telecommunications Systems (SATS): the State of Alaska statewide telecommunications system microwave network.
-The State of Alaska sponsors local/municipal agencies onto the system